bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-12-newsletter.md

 release candidates.*

-- [LND v0.16.4-beta][] is a maintenance release of this LN node software that fixes a memory leak that may affect some users.
+- [LND v0.16.4-beta][] is a maintenance release of this LN node software that fixes a memory leak that may affect some users. {% assign timestamp="50:43" %}

 ## Notable code and documentation changes